tudelft3d/website/jobs/postdoc2017/index.md

 ## Description of the position

-The [Amsterdam Institute of Advanced Metropolitan Solutions (AMS)](http://www.ams-institute.org/) has funded a postdoc position in our research group to integrate data from two main information domains that maintain and collect data about the built environment: BIM (building information modelling) and Geographic Information (Geo).
+The [Amsterdam Institute of Advanced Metropolitan Solutions (AMS)](http://www.ams-institute.org/) has funded a postdoc position in our research group to integrate data from two main information domains that maintain and collect (3D)data about the built environment: BIM (building information modelling) and Geographic Information (Geo).
 The project aims to develop a fundamental solution to integrate models of single  buildings and construction sites (BIM) with models of complete urban areas (Geo).
 The solution will allow us to access BIM data from Geo applications and access geo data in BIM applications.